redox-os/book/src/developer-faq.md

 make rp.recipe-name REPO_BINARY=1
 ```

-## How to update initfs?
+## How to update RedoxFS?

-initfs doesn't automatically add your changes to system daemons, drivers or RedoxFS and needs manual rebuild.
+The `base` recipe doesn't automatically add your RedoxFS changes to `initfs`, thus it need a manual update.

-Read [this](./coding-and-building.md#how-to-update-initfs) section to learn how to do it.
+Read [this](./coding-and-building.md#how-to-update-redoxfs) section to learn how to do it.

 ### I made changes to my recipe.
 What is the quickest way to test it in QEMU?